 If you are in a rush, or just feeling lazy (we’ve all been there), you can buy ready-made hoisin sauce or any other sauce you may desire.
 However, I do find it easy to whack this sauce out in minutes with the help of a good blender!
 Here is my recipe:

-Goma-ae is a side dish that I learnt at Demuths Cookery School (see previous post).
-This is my version of their recipe – I use agave syrup and black sesame instead, because I am cutting down on sugar and I like the colour contrast of the black sesame with this particular dish.
+Goma-ae is a side dish that I learnt at Demuths Cookery School (see my review on Demuth’s).
+This is my version of their recipe – I use agave syrup and black sesame instead because I am cutting down on sugar and I like the colour contrast of the black sesame with this particular dish.
 Save some of the seeds for the end to scatter over your dish to make it look pretty 😉 you can use white sesame seeds if they’re easier to get your hands on.

 The final result is a flavoursome, wondrous plate of joy that brings back memories of a Chinese takeaway with the soft, eggy fried rice and the crispy meat.
 Yum.

 Don’t be put off by the range of ingredients and the alien-like techniques/ingredients – this is such a simple dish to make, especially when you buy your own sauce and have your rice pre-cooked.
 It’s a super fun dish to create and you will enjoy the process of cooking and pulling the mushrooms – I hope it inspires you as much as it does me!!

 - 1 tsp Chinese five spice